Frequently Asked Questions Regarding Diabetes one & two

-As diabetes one nurture antibodies for inhibiting the action of beta cells in the pancreas, you can find the trace of these antibodies in the blood.
+As diabetes one nurtures antibodies for inhibiting the action of beta cells in the pancreas, you can find a trace of these antibodies in the blood.

 If your blood is free of antibodies and you still bear the symptoms of diabetes, you are likely suffering from diabetes two.

 It’s good to hear that you care about sexually transmitted diseases; however, the good news is— no, sex doesn’t transfer type one diabetes antibodies.

 But yes, you are likely to get other STDs.